PedroBern/react-tiger-transition/docs/Screen.md

 # Screen

 A div with some default css applied to it.
-Designed to be child of [`<route />`](/docs/route), or parent if passed the `container` prop.
+Designed to be child of [`<route />`](/docs/route), or parent if passed the `display` prop.

 ## Props
 ### `className`